jcornforth/sqb/readme.md

  - installation of PAM 7.3 on EAP 7.2

  - at least two application users: one member of the 'brokers' group, and one member of the 'underwriters' group.
-The users and groups can be added to application-users.properties and application-roles.properties simultaneously using the add-user.sh command
+The users and groups can be added to application-users.properties and application-roles.properties simultaneously using the add-user.sh command (sample files provided)

  - a MySQL database with corresponding driver deployed and datasource configured in standalone-full.xml (sample file provided)

  - the following system properties defined in standalone-full.xml: